Security

 The door phone can work with other door locks and sensors to keep the lock secure.
 It will sound the alarm to alert users if the door sensor finds the door open or not fully closed.

-On the device, go to Security > Lock for the setting.
+On the device, go to Setting > Security > Lock for the setting.

-• Lock Delay: select door unlocks delay time after you are granted door access.
+• Lock Delay: Select door unlock delay time after you are granted door access.
 The delay time range is from 0-10 seconds.

-• Magnetism Type: select OFF if you want to disable the door sensor and alarm.
+• Magnetism Type: Select OFF if you want to disable the door sensor and alarm.
 To set the alarm trigger type, you must select ON-ALARM and OFF_ALARM according to the type of lock you applied.
-Select ON_ALARM for a positive lock, while select OFF_ALARM for a negative lock.
+Select ON_ALARM for a positive lock, while selecting OFF_ALARM alarm for a negative lock.

-• Magnetism Delay: select the alarm delay time after its being triggered.
+• Magnetism Delay: Select the alarm delay time after it is triggered.
 The delay range is from 10-120 seconds.

 Motion Detection